Himesh-Codes/DSA-Patterns/README.md

 `Top Practice Question` - https://neetcode.io/practice

-`Visualize Every Problem, looks how a human solve this and from there thinks on pattern and logic to implement.`
+`Draw a picture of the problem to understand how it work` `Split problem into small subproblem and solve each of them.` `Visualize Every Problem, looks how a human solve this and from there thinks on pattern and logic to implement.`

 Other reference sources